CirroBuild/FrostiDocs/tutorial/2022-03-15-cryptocurrency-grafana-questdb.md

 poll the endpoint for a given currency pair.
 The loop does 3 things:

 1. fetch SELL (bid) and BUY (ask) prices
-1. send the current bid &amp; ask prices to QuestDB via ILP
+1. send the current bid & ask prices to QuestDB via ILP
 1. sleep 2 seconds before looping to step 1

 The script uses `requests` for the HTTP requests to the Coinbase API and